Cranium Command: Ties to other Disney projects

-The show has a number of ties to important Disney history as well.
-At the grand opening, Jeffrey Katzenberg was so impressed by the pre-show that he claimed it was almost more entertaining than the main show itself.
-When he got back to Glendale, he found himself needing to assign a new director to Beauty and the Beast after firing Richard Purdum from the project due to creative differences.
-Immediately he thought of Gary Trousdale and Kirk Wise, who were major players on turning the troubled Cranium Command project around in record time, and giving it a great sense of humor which Beauty and the Beast desperately needed at the moment.
-Katzenberg quickly hired the duo who in turn ended up making Beauty and the Beast one of the most critically acclaimed animated films of all-time, and one of Disney's largest hits.
+The show has a number of ties to Disney history.
+At the grand opening, Jeffrey Katzenberg was so impressed by the pre-show that he said it was almost more entertaining than the main show itself.
+When he got back to Glendale, he found himself needing to assign a new director to Beauty and the Beast (1991) after firing Richard Purdum from the project due to creative differences.
+Immediately he thought of Gary Trousdale and Kirk Wise, who were major players on turning the troubled Cranium Command project around in record time, and giving it a sense of humor which Beauty and the Beast needed.
+Katzenberg hired the duo who in turn ended up making Beauty and the Beast one of the most critically acclaimed animated films of all-time, and one of Disney's largest hits.

-One of Pete Docter's first jobs was as an animator on the project.
+One of Pete Docter's first jobs was as an animator on Cranium Command.
 He would later become a director at Pixar.
-Docter's third feature Inside Out had a very similar premise (exploring the mind of an 11-year-old girl) and he has credited the attraction as an inspiration for that film.
+Docter's third feature Inside Out (2015) has a similar premise and he has credited the attraction as an inspiration for that film.

-The Disney short Inner Workings, which debuted with Walt Disney Animation Studios' Moana also shares similar themes.
+The Walt Disney Animation Studios short Inner Workings (2016) also shares similar themes.
 Directed by Leo Matsuda, the short "is the story of the internal struggle between a man’s Brain—a pragmatic protector who calculates his every move, and his Heart—a free-spirited adventurer who wants to let loose."
 Cranium Command, along with the World War II propaganda short Reason and Emotion is cited as one of the main inspirations for the short.

 Status after ride closure

 After shutting down in 2007, the attraction was left intact but closed to public access.
 In 2017, Matt Sonswa, an urban explorer, posted an exploration video on YouTube of the show building showing the pre-show, theater, and animatronics to be in good condition.
 A number of animatronic elements including Buzzy were marked by the Walt Disney archives for preservation.
-Cranium Command subsequently became an increasingly popular destination for urban explorers.

-On February 21, 2019, Disney announced that the Wonders of Life pavilion, including the Cranium Command show building, will be repurposed as a new pavilion entitled Play!
+On February 21, 2019, Disney announced that the Wonders of Life pavilion, including the Cranium Command show building, would be repurposed as a new pavilion entitled Play!
 Pavilion.
-What will happen to the show itself is currently unknown.
+However, some time during the COVID-19 pandemic, the project, along with several other announced enhancements such as the Mary Poppins attraction in United Kingdom and the retooled Spaceship Earth, was put on indefinite hold.